OnroerendErfgoed/atramhasis/paper/paper.md

 they are convenient for webdevelopers used to designing and developing enterprise IT-systems.
 For external uses, publishing of linked data is supported.
 Individual concepts and collections can be downloaded as RDF data in Turtle, RDF/XML and JSON/LD format.
 Entire conceptschemes can be downloaded in Turtle or RDF/XML format.
-Finally, an integration with an Linked Data Fragments server is available that allows quering the server with SPARQL queries through the Triple Pattern Fragments protocol [@Verborgh:2016].
+Finally, an integration with a Linked Data Fragments server is available that allows quering the server with SPARQL queries through the Triple Pattern Fragments protocol [@Verborgh:2016].